 Welcome to Amy Scott’s Thoughts!

 I’ve lived in Southwest Washington my entire life.
 Jeremy and I sold our first house in March of 2017 and we moved in with my in-laws while we built our current house.
 Building was a slow journey and a true exercise in patience.
 We moved into our house at the end of March 2018.
 I love that I live in a rural(ish) setting.
 I never saw myself as a small town girl, but here I am, loving it.
-If only a Costco, Target or Chipotle were just a little closer!
+If only a Costco or Target were just a little closer!

 I started attending Multnomah Bible College in 2004 and transferred to North Central University so I could get married and finish my degree by correspondence.
 I graduated in 2008 with a degree in Church Ministries and a minor in Biblical Studies.
 I am also an ordained minister with the Assemblies of God.
 That means my official title is Reverend Amy Scott.
 Cool, huh?
 I love being a part of my local church and the Northwest Ministry Network of the Assemblies of God.
-I am area connector for the credentialed women in our network.
-A few times a year I get to host a gathering of women ministers in my local area.
-These gatherings are for support, encouragement and fellowship.
-This is a new commitment that I’ve recently taken on.
-Again, another new adventure for a new season of life!

 This in no way sums me up, so please join me on this writing adventure.
 I can’t wait to share the thoughts that bounce around in my head with you!